scipy-conference/scipy_proceedings/papers/kristen_thyng/thyng.rst

 Acknowledgements
 ----------------

 Thanks to Chris Barker for help in improving TracPy modularity and unit tests, and for on-going work in integrating TracPy into NOAA's GNOME system.
+Thanks also to helpful review comments from @LetscheT.

 References
 ----------